-At the Pinner’s Conference we taught two workshops in which one was how to tile a backplash in which we had everyone create their own tile trivet and pretend like it was their backsplash.
+At the Pinner’s Conference we taught two workshops in which one was how to make a trivet in which we had everyone create their own tile trivet and pretend like it was their backsplash.
 These trivets can be used in your kitchen as decor, for hot pots and pans, or as a base for planters or pots on your patio and today we want to share with you how to make one too!

 Step One: Get your Materials + Tools